lukkeutgens/Industrie4.0-Cluster/01-common/virtualbox.md

-# Oracle VirtualBox Settings
+# Oracle VirtualBox Settings (Debian 12 Headless on Windows 11 Home)
-Below the settings I have setup VirtualBox to run Debian 12 as a headless server.
+This document outlines the essential VirtualBox settings I used to run Debian 12 headless servers on Windows 11 Home.
+Only the settings that require adjustment for compatibility and performance are listed.
-Not all are shown, only the ones that need to be changed to run it in Windows 11 Home.

 ## System
 - Base Memory: `6055MB`